coder/docs/admin/stun.md

 1. In the Coder UI, go to **Manage** > **Admin** > **Infrastructure**.
 1. Scroll down to **P2P workspace connections**, and provide the **STUN URI**.

+> If you don't have a STUN server, you can use Google's publicly accessible
+> option.
+The URL for Google's STUN server is `stun:stun.l.google.com:19302`.